What is Ajapa Japa?

 When we decode this verse, we get this.
 Para Devi is chanting the Mantra Ha with exhalation and Sa with inhalation.
 If we fix the mind on the origin of exhalation (the point of suspended animation), we get the Mantra Hamsa.
 If we fix the mind on the origin of inhalation, we get the Mantra Soham.
 As a result, the supreme state is revealed.

 In Hamsa Mantra, Ha represents Sakthi, Sa represents Siva and M represents Jiva.
-Hence it is also called Trika Mantra that represents three realities.
+Hence it is also called Trika Mantra which represents three realities.